 The funds corresponding to the contributions of employees and employers should be deposited in the management company within the first 10 days following the month the compensation is paid.

 In case that the labor contract is terminated, and to the extent that certain requirements are met, you may be entitled to withdraw the contributions made to the unemployment insurance.
-It should be mentioned that a foreign employee who decides to leave the country/territory, deciding to use this insurance, will be charged in the same way that a Chilean resident.
+It should be mentioned that a foreign employee who decides to leave the country/jurisdiction, deciding to use this insurance, will be charged in the same way that a Chilean resident.

-In certain circumstances, a foreigner who decides to leave the country/territory may seek reimbursement of part of the social security contributions made during their assignment.
+In certain circumstances, a foreigner who decides to leave the country/jurisdiction may seek reimbursement of part of the social security contributions made during their assignment.
 This reimbursement would not have any penalty associated with it, however it will need to pay applicable income taxes upon distribution.

-Are there any gift, wealth, estate, and/or inheritance taxes in your country/territory?
+Are there any gift, wealth, estate, and/or inheritance taxes in your country/jurisdiction?

-Are there real estate taxes in your country/territory?
+Are there real estate taxes in your country/jurisdiction?

 There is a local tax levied on Chilean property charged annually by the municipality where the property is registered.
 The amount of the tax is calculated by reference to the cadastral value.

 Are there sales and/or value-added taxes in Chile?

 Impuesto al Valor Agregado (IVA) or Value-added Tax.
 This tax is the main tax for the consumption of goods and services in Chile.
 It has a general tax rate of 19 percent.

 Are there unemployment taxes in your country/jurisdiction?

 Unemployment income is paid monthly and is not subject to taxes or social security deductions.
 (Law 19.728).

-Are there additional taxes in your country/territory that may be relevant to the general assignee?
+Are there additional taxes in your country/jurisdiction that may be relevant to the general assignee?
 For example, customs tax, excise tax, stamp tax, and so on.